 - What else could go better or worse?
 What other factors could impact investment assumptions or risks?

-- How do the KPIs of the target company compare with industry benchmarks, and other comparable concepts?
+- How do the target company KPIs compare with industry benchmarks and other comparable concepts?

 - How do service standards, traffic, sales, and marketing efforts compare to competitors?

 - Are the restaurant’s food and labor costs in line with industry standards?
 If it’s going to expand, will it be able to maintain those costs as a percentage of sales?